Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 3 seed Baylor Bears (23-10) try to advance to the Sweet 16 of the NCAA Tournament when they meet the No. 6 seed Creighton Bluejays (22-12) on Sunday at 7:10 PM.
+The No. 6 seed Creighton Bluejays (22-12) take on the No. 3 seed Baylor Bears (23-10) with a Sweet 16 spot in the South Region of the bracket on the line on Sunday at Ball Arena.

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Baylor vs. Creighton matchup in this article.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Creighton vs. Baylor matchup.

 Baylor vs. Creighton Game Info